Prince of Wales Theatre

 Theatre potential

-In addition to touring shows, the theatre is an important local facility for amateur dramatics groups, musicians, local performing arts schools and children’s dance groups.
-It also plays a crucial role in providing inclusive performance opportunities, particularly for groups supporting neurodiverse performers, and has been instrumental in preserving local heritage through original productions about the area's mining history and wartime experiences.
+It hosted a mixture of touring shows, local amateur dramatics groups, musicians, local performing arts schools and children’s dance groups.
+It also played a crucial role in providing inclusive performance opportunities, particularly for groups supporting neurodiverse performers, and has been instrumental in preserving local heritage through original productions about the area's mining history and wartime experiences.

-Beyond traditional theatre, the venue serves as a vital multi-use space, hosting art exhibitions, community events, and festivals.
-There is no other local provision, and the proposed closure will leave many community groups without a space to perform and audiences without access to local cultural provision.
-Closure of the theatre will also significantly impact the town centre's vitality and night-time economy.
+There is no other local cultural provision, and the closure has left many community groups without a space to perform and audiences without access to live performances.
+The proposed demolition of the theatre will also significantly impact the town centre's vitality and night-time economy.

 Current situation